qCring/QuickVtk/readme.md

 <center>
 	<img src="doc/img/screenshot3.png" width="100%" />
 </center>

-*A slider's value is updated by user interaction and controls the 'lineThickness' property of an underlying vtkProperty object.
-All changes are applied and rendered immediately.*
+The above screenshots shows how an interactive slider component controls the 'lineThickness' property of an underlying vtkProperty object.
+All changes are applied and rendered immediately.

 ###Type Information
-In order to become available in QuickVtk, types from **[VTK](http://www.vtk.org)** have to be wrapped manually in **[QObject](http://doc.qt.io/qt-5/qobject.html)** derived classes.
-All the type information is stored in an associated static **[QMetaObject](http://doc.qt.io/qt-5/qmetaobject.html)** instance and used to create an entry in QuickVtk's embedded type browser.
-Information of wrapper classes is generated automatically, reflecting the API as is.
+Available types in QuickVtk are outlined in the application's type browser and provide a detailed overview of important information:

+- Type information
+	- type name
+	- category [abstract, class, enum]
+- Properties
+	- property name
+	- property type
+	- property access (read-only, read-write)
+- Functions
+	- function name
+	- argument types
+	- return type

+Information of QuickVtk's classes is generated automatically by utilizing the associated static **[QMetaObject](http://doc.qt.io/qt-5/qmetaobject.html)** of a given type, reflecting the API as is.

 ###Performance
-QuickVtk is written in C++.
-Rendering of **[VTK](http://www.vtk.org)** in **[QML](http://doc.qt.io/qt-5/qtqml-index.html)** is not perfect (also not well documented) but does okay performance-wise.
-It's possible to have multiple Viewer items, each with an own interactor and an own set of scene actors.
-Eventually, I'll make some sort of benchmark or even compare the rendering performance to **[VTK](http://www.vtk.org)** in a **[QtGUI](http://doc.qt.io/qt-5/qtgui-module.html)** application, but that's another to-do thing for later...
+QuickVtk is written in C++. **[VTK](http://www.vtk.org)**'s rendering backend uses OpenGL and is rendered in **[QML](http://doc.qt.io/qt-5/qtqml-index.html)** using a framebuffer object (FBO).
+This allows integration of **[VTK](http://www.vtk.org)** content in the **[QML](http://doc.qt.io/qt-5/qtqml-index.html)** scene graph for efficient rendering.
+The following screenshots shows multiple **[VTK](http://www.vtk.org)** viewer instances arranged in a **[Grid](http://doc.qt.io/qt-5/qml-qtquick-grid.html)** component:

 <center>
 	<img src="doc/img/screenshot2.png" width="100%" />